Pediatric Genitourinary Tumors

 If a child develops a hard, painless mass in the scrotal sac a scrotal ultrasound examination may be very useful to clarify impressions of the physical examination – is the enlargement/tumor in or next to the testicle, is it cystic or solid, does it have blood flow to it.
 These features help determine what the tumor is most likely to be.

-Germ cells tumors often secrete a protein which is measurable in the blood.
-If there is strong suspicion from the examination and diagnostic tests that the tumor may be a malignancy it must be surgically removed or biopsied.
+Germ cell tumors often secrete a protein that is measurable in the blood.
+If there is strong suspicion from the examination and diagnostic tests that the tumor may be a malignancy, it must be surgically removed or biopsied.